Life on Long'ying

 There is a yurt to shelter in if the weather becomes inclement.
 This summer, when my grandson was visiting me on the island, there was a huge storm (nothing like the normal Finnish wind).
 It was so strong it swept the yurt some distance along the ground making me realise that I needed to secure the structure more tightly.
 The experience of sleeping with my five-year-old grandson in a yurt with winds up to more than 70 km/h was quite remarkable.
 The sounds around us were definitely not peaceful.
 It was a timely reminder of the elemental power of air.

 It was a timely rimeder of the elemental power of air.

 To practice in nature with the natural elements is a fabulous opportunity to really understand the elemental language of life.
 This is one aspect of the practices of Drala.
 This is a teaching we would like to introduce to anyone who has an interest in practicing with the sparkling expressive vitality of nature.
 It all starts to make more sense when the elements are playing out around you and there is not much you can do about it.
 It feels natural to practice meditation and yogic practices in such an environment.

 Sometimes the weather is really calm and it is amazing to see the mirror-like surface of the sea.
 Everything is reflected on its surface and the beauty of life is right there before you.
-These photos show the southwest part of the island.

 The island is long, from south to north, really narrow at the most northerly end and becoming a little wider at the southern end.
 When I hang my hammock in the middle of the island I can see the sun setting and rising from the same place.